hqmhc/yoco-react-next/README.md

 }
 ```

-You can view the full list of configuration options for the showPopup method in the [usePopupHook reference](./docs/UsePopupHook.md).
+You can view the full list of configuration options for the showPopup method in the [usePopupHook reference](./docs/usePopupHook.md).

 ### Verifying successful payments

-The `YocoCheckoutResult` has an `id` that you can use for verifying a payment with a server to server call.
+The `YocoCheckoutResult` has an `id` that you can use for verifying a payment with a server-to-server call.
 Learn how to use the API in the [official guide](https://deploy-preview-38--modest-shannon-b4f7f0.netlify.app/blackbird/sdk/save-card-during-payment#6-optional-verify-the-payment-succeeded).

 ## Inline checkout experience